For sixteen years I taught English as a second language in Greece. I am also a freelance writer who has published several novels.

 Plan your story carefully.
 A good story doesn't just take off and go anywhere.
 When you are writing a story as short as this, good organization is essential.
 Your story should have about four or five paragraphs depending on the subject matter, but each paragraph should have its particular topic and advance the story in a specific way.
 The organization should be like this:

-2. Main part.
 This is the part where the action happens.
-In the second and third paragraph there is usually a buildup to the main event in the fourth and last paragraph in the main part.
-Remember, in each paragraph one specific thing should happen that advances the story along.
+In the second and third paragraphs, there is usually a buildup to the main event in the fourth and last paragraphs in the main part.
+Remember, in each paragraph, one specific thing should happen that advances the story along.

-3. Conclusion.
-In the conclusion there is usually a summing up, or lesson learned, or the writer's feelings or impression of the events, if the story is told in the first person.
+In the conclusion, there is usually a summing up, or lesson learned, or the writer's feelings or impression of the events, if the story is told in the first person.

 Stories can be fun to write but they are also challenging, and one of the most difficult grammar aspects is the correct use of verb tenses.
 Stories should be told mainly in simple past tense, with occasional use of past progressive or continuous, and past perfect.
 Don't mix present and past tenses, and don't make the common mistake of using past progressive for simple past.
 Watch your tenses!